Climate change: five ways it could harm us

 An expert report released today by New Zealand's leading body for science, Royal Society Te Aparangi, warns of a warmer world bringing heat waves, diseases, water contamination and air pollution.

-Several degrees of warming this year could also have alarming implications for our mental health and social inequality - hitting Maori particularly hard.
+Several degrees of warming this century could also have alarming implications for our mental health and social inequality - hitting Maori particularly hard.

 It followed a global report in 2015 that bleakly warned how the past 50 years of health gains could be undone by the "medical emergency" that was the threat of climate change.